flame/blis/docs/BLISTypedAPI.md

        dim_t*  index
      );
 ```
+Given a vector of length _n_, return the zero-based index `index` of the element of vector `x` that contains the largest absolute value (or, in the complex domain, the largest complex modulus).

-Find the element of vector `x` which contains the maximum absolute value.
-The index of the element found is stored to `index`.
+If `NaN` is encountered, it is treated as if it were a valid value that was smaller than any other value in the vector.
+If more than one element contains the same maximum value, the index of the latter element is returned via `index`.

 **Note:** This function attempts to mimic the algorithm for finding the element with the maximum absolute value in the netlib BLAS routines `i?amax()`.